 KC Bands Together: A Livestream Concert Event For Kansas City

-This two-night concert is a celebration for Kansas City from Kansas City musicians positioned all over the globe, benefiting local nonprofit Midwest Music Foundation.
+This two-night concert is a celebration for Kansas City from Kansas City musicians positioned all over the globe!
+Profits will benefit Midwest Music Foundation, a local nonprofit that gives emergency health care grants to musicians and music workers in the region.
+The organization has already raised more than $45,000 for COVID-19 relief within the area's music community.

 A number of acts will perform short sets from their living rooms, including Kevin Morby, Katie Crutchfield of Waxahatchee, Addie and Brandon of The Greeting Committee, The Elders, Krystle Warren, Quixotic, Radkey, Matt Pryor of The Get Up Kids, Danielle Nicole & Brandon Miller of the Danielle Nicole Band, Hembree, Calvin Arsenia, Enrique Chi of Making Movies, Kawehi, Katy Guillen and The Drive, Victor & Penny, Hermon Mehari, Fritz Hutchison and more to be announced!